Treating Meniscus Tears Glastonbury

 Knee pain is common and can develop from many causes, including a meniscus tear, which can occur after an injury or from the degenerative changes that come with age.
-Properly treating meniscus tears in Glastonbury, CT is essential in order to prevent or delay other knee conditions like arthritis.
+Properly treating meniscus tears is essential in order to prevent or delay other knee conditions like arthritis.
 Dr. Paul Tortland at the New England Stem Cell Institute offers many treatments, including regenerative medicine, that can help repair and heal your meniscus tear.
+Contact our Glastonbury office to learn more about these innovative treatments.

 What is a Meniscus Tear?

-The meniscus is a set of matching C-shaped cartilages in the knee joint that separate your femur (thigh bone) from your tibia (shin bone).
+The meniscus is a set of matching C-shaped cartilage tissues in the knee joint that separates your femur (thigh bone) from your tibia (shin bone).
+Your knee has two menisci, one on the inner knee (medial meniscus) and one on the outer knee (lateral meniscus).
 They provide both cushion and stability for the joint.
-Your knee has two menisci, one on the inner knee (medial meniscus) and one on the outer knee (lateral meniscus).
 The medial meniscus is more commonly injured.

 What Symptoms Would I Experience from a Meniscus Tear?